fairlearn/fairlearn/docs/quickstart.rst

 that the Fairlearn team presented in 2021.

-We will use machine learning to predict whether an individual in the dataset is readmnitted to the hospital within 30 days of hospital release.
+We will use machine learning to predict whether an individual in the dataset is readmitted to the hospital within 30 days of hospital release.
 A hospital readmission within 30 days can be viewed as a proxy that the patients needed more assistance at the release time.
 In the next section, we build a classification model to accomplish the